annnhuang/annnhuang.github.io/_projects/first-project.md

 - The joint design allows for a systematic comparison with the findings on choice history bias from those of the single-participant designs.
 Moreover, this method is generalizable across various contexts and populations e.g, Human-AI interaction.
 Since humans treat [computers as social actors](https://dl.acm.org/doi/10.1145/191666.191703), what if, say, a virtual assistant consistently reports to you the wrong information, does that change the way you trust or interact with it?

-- We were the first to document the influence of social interaction in influencing the choice history bias effect!
-That said, the implications extend to other scnearios.
+-First to document social interaction influencing choice history bias effect!
+That said, the implications extend to other scenarios.
 Going off tangent here, but I wonder how often this choice bias effect is seen in political groups.
 People are divisive perhaps because they are locked in an [echo chamber](https://en.wikipedia.org/wiki/Echo_chamber_(media)#:~:text=An%20echo%20chamber%20is%20%22an,reverberate%20in%20a%20hollow%20enclosure.) that breeds biases.

 - Publication in [Nature Scientific Reports](https://www.nature.com/articles/s41598-025-96182-5).
 Hey, might get included in the textbooks one day, right?
 You never know.